 An easy way to meal prep is to make food from all the food groups like grains, vegetables, fruits and protein and keep them in separate containers in the refrigerator.
 Then, you can grab them and create different meals for each day of the week.
 This will ensure you won’t get bored of what you’ve made.

 You don’t need to buy everything new.
 For instance, instead of buying new clothes, you can find plenty of decent pieces for your wardrobe at your local thrift store or Goodwill, or on used clothing sites like Poshmark or thredUP.
-If you need some furniture, check out Facebook Marketplace, Craigslist and OfferUp.
+If you need some furniture, check out Facebook Marketplace, Craigslist, and OfferUp.
 You can find more unique used items like memorabilia and jewelry on sites like Etsy and eBay, and tons of quality sporting goods (and even cars!) for sale on apps like Mercari and OfferUp.

 If you need to buy something, you could always post on social media or reach out to friends who may be willing to swap with you or give you something for free.
 For instance, if you’re looking for baby goods, your friends who are not having more children would likely be happy to give you things like strollers and toys.
 If you have things you’re not using anymore, then you could swap for their stuff.

-If you have rewards credit cards, you could get cash back every time you make certain purchases.
-You could get a percentage back on groceries, travel, dining out and more.
-Some cards will have rotating categories while others will offer a flat cash back rate on a number of different categories so you don’t have to track your spending.
+If you have a rewards credit card, you could get cash back every time you make certain purchases.
+You could get a percentage back on groceries, travel, dining out, and more.
+Some cards will have rotating categories, while others will offer a flat cash back rate on several different categories, so you don’t have to track your spending.
 Once you get your cash back, don’t spend it.
 Instead, apply it to your bill to lower your monthly payment.

 11. Go to the Library

-While it’s easy to order books on Amazon, the library is a completely free option where you can probably find what you’re looking for.
+While it’s easy to order books on Amazon, the library is a completely free option where you can probably find what you want.
 The library also has magazines, comic books and DVDs, so you can save money on all of these things as well.

 The Bottom Line

 You can be frugal and start saving money by using all of these suggestions.
-Though it can be tough to form new habits, you’re going to thank yourself for having some self-control and getting your personal finances in order.
+Though it can be tough to form new habits, you'll thank yourself for having self control and getting your personal finances in order.